KHANGames/ggvm/README.md

 To build and run your game for iOS, you will have to have a Mac, and an Apple Developer account (99$).
 You will need to have a bundle identifier set up in your Apple Developer account, and a provisioning profile.

+In order to communicate to Apple your sign identity and provisoning profile, the following data needs to be added to the build.gradle file, below the iOS project, where the dependencies are located:

+    robovm {

+        iosSignIdentity = "iPhone Distribution: Kevin Hanley (xxxxxxxxxx)" iosProvisioningProfile = "Actual name of provisioning profile"

+    }

+The iOS Sign Identity number can be located by opening up Keychain Access and locating your certificate.

 Then, you need to modify your robovm.properties file, which is located in ios/robovm.properties, so that app.id matches your bundle identifier.
 In theory that should be all you need.
 To run your game in an iOS simulator, you can type: